-For the 2018-19 basketball offseason, I’m writing a series on seven key components of a basketball offense.
+For the 2018-19 basketball offseason, I wrote a series on seven key components of a basketball offense.
 The series is titled Building a Better Basketball Offense.
 The goal of this series is not to create the perfect basketball offense, which is an impossible task.
 The goal, through video review and statistical analysis, is to find what makes the nation’s best offenses click.
 Each offense is different because each team has different players and different coaches.
 If you’re a coach reading this, I want this series to show you a new set or a new idea that you can add to your offense.
 This series isn’t meant to completely overhaul your offense; it’s intended to make it a little better.

 - Transition (May 8) (Teams covered: Whitman, West Virginia Tech, Gonzaga)